 - (i).
 All horses shall enter the ring at a Flat Walk, shall go to the right (counter clockwise) and MUST PROCEED AT A FLATWALK down the straightaway to the beginning of the first curve before going at ease to allow the remaining horses to enter the ring.
 This allows the Judge(s) to observe each horse's way of going upon entering the ring and alleviates horses bunching up and crowding right inside the entrance gate.
-Once the entry has reached the end of the first straightaway, they may continue to dog walk on around the other side of ring at their discretion but the entry cannot go past the entry gate until the class is called to order.
-An entry cannot stop just inside the entrance gate and turn left and dog walk to the other side of the entrance gate or cannot stop before reaching the end of the first straightaway.
-IF THERE IS AN INTENTIONAL VIOLATION OF THIS RULE, THE ENTRY WILL BE EXCUSED IMMEDIATELY. - (ii).
+Once the entry has reached the end of the first straightaway, they may go at ease or continue (counter clockwise) to dog walk on around the other side of ring at their discretion but the entry cannot go past the entry gate until the class is called to order.
+An entry cannot stop just inside the entrance gate and turn left (double back) and dog walk to the other side of the entrance gate.
+IF AN ENTRY DOUBLES BACK, THE ENTRY WILL BE EXCUSED IMMEDIATELY. - (ii).
 Once the class is called to order, the Judge shall then call for the gaits in the following order: Flat Walk, Running Walk, Flat Walk, (Canter if applicable to the class back to a Flat Walk).
 Reverse direction of the ring and continue at the Flat Walk, Running Walk, Flat Walk, (Canter if applicable back to a Flat Walk).
 The horses will then be lined up for final inspection. - (iii.)
-Entries should work on a light rein at all gaits. - (b.)
-Shoeing Requirements for English Lite Shod - (i.)
+Entries should work on a light rein at all gaits.

+(b.)
+Shoeing Requirements for English Lite Shod

+- (i.)
 Maximum 1/2" thick x 1" wide Hot or Cold Rolled Steel or aluminum shoe (both front and hind feet)see D. General Requirement and Equipment, rule 29. - (ii.)
-Maximum 1 1/2" turnback. (measured from front to back of caulk) - (iii.)
+Maximum 1 1⁄2" turnback. (measured from front to back of caulk) - (iii.)
 Borium allowed on the caulks of shoe, but the thickness of the shoe, caulk and borium must not exceed 1 1/8". - (iv.)
-Clips Optional when drawn from the original steel, or poured. - (v.)
+Clips Optional when drawn from the original steel, or poured.

+(v.)
 Maximum 1⁄2" thick x 1" wide (open to any steel): This class may be offered as long as the traditional (open to hot or cold rolled steel or aluminum shoe) Lite Shod class is also offered.
 (Added May 2013)